pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 1. Effects
    Ngrx/effects is middleware for handling side effects in ngrx/store.
 It listens for dispatched actions in an observable stream, performs side effects, and returns new actions either immediately or asynchronously.
 The returned actions get passed along to the reducer.

+### Tips

+Large effects are problematic.
+When you're deciding where to re-allocate business logic put it (in priority order): Selectors are easier to test and easier to understand.
+Services are slightly harder in both categories.Effects are the hardest of all.
+Only put code there that absolutely needs to go there (asynchronous call for instance)

+1. In a selector
+2. In a service
+3. In an effect

 ## PIPES

 ``